MicrosoftDocs/appcenter-docs/docs/help.md

 ## Accessing App Center Free Support

 Get support for App Center directly from within the App Center portal (not here in the docs).
-Any time you need help, just click on **'Contact support'** inside the "?" menu on the top right of the App Center portal.
+Any time you need help, just choose **'Contact support'** inside the help menu on the top right of the App Center portal.
 Use the message field to explain your issue or question.

 ![App Center Support Form](~/images/app-center-support-form.png)